oracle-livelabs/adb/shared/adb-speaks-human/query-using-select-ai/query-using-select-ai.md

     >**Note:** _LLMs are remarkable at inferring intent - and getting better all the time.
 But, they are not perfect!
 It is very important to verify the results._

     For example, let's say you ask the question "What are our total streams for Tom Hanks movies this month?".
-The LLM will interpret the question and produce SQL that will provide the answer.
+The LLM will interpret the question and produce SQL that will provide an answer.

     ```
     SELECT m.title AS movie_title, COUNT(s.views) AS total_streams